 The right not to be ashamed of any of these

 We are under no illusion; after a lifetime of cultural messaging through family, friends, film and television - hero myths we have been expected to unquestioningly accept as our only model of masculinity, the liberated ideal that Perry advocates is not where many men find themselves today.
 But we are committed to the idea that change is not only possible; it is essential.

 What We Can Offer

-We have found that art therapy offers a unique medium for men to begin to explore the aspects of themselves cast out of reach since childhood.
+We have found that art therapy offers a unique medium for men to begin to explore the parts of themselves cast out of reach since childhood.
 All sessions are facilitated by a qualified HCPC registered art psychotherapist, utilising techniques honed through continual research and practice.
 We support men to capture their pain, vulnerability and isolation though the art-making process, working alongside them to make sense of confusing or distressing thoughts and feelings that may arise.
 We work to empower men from a place of authentic healthy vulnerability, developing their relationship with anger, grief and shame.
 We offer individual or group sessions to suit the needs of the individual, see our services page for our full range of therapies offered.

 We welcome individuals who identify as men, or feel they have been personally affected by male socialisation, within our service; we support diversity and inclusion, and will consider all referrals on an individual basis.*